pypa/pipenv/docs/dev/contributing.rst

 1. ``./run-tests.sh`` or ``run-tests.bat``

-Note that, you override the default Python pipenv will use with PIPENV_PYTHON and the Python binary name with PYTHON in case it is not called ``python`` on your system or in case you have many.
+Note that, you override the default Python Pipenv will use with PIPENV_PYTHON and the Python binary name with PYTHON in case it is not called ``python`` on your system or in case you have many.
-Here is an example how you can override both varialbes (you can override just one too)::
+Here is an example how you can override both variables (you can override just one too)::

    $  PYTHON=python3.8 PIPENV_PYTHON=python3.9 run-tests.sh